-Museums in Bartlesville and Ponca City preserve Oklahoma exploration and production history.
+Museums in Bartlesville and Ponca City have preserved Oklahoma exploration and production history.
+One still does.

 Ponca City’s Conoco Museum includes five areas exhibiting the evolution of the company’s business identity, marketing – and onshore and offshore technologies.
 Oklahoma’s first oil wells were drilled near oil seeps when the state was still Indian Territory.